princebau987/interactive-html-js-india-map/README.md

-# Bharat Atlas — Interactive Map of India
+# Bharat Atlas — Interactive Map of India for websites and web applications

 Bharat Atlas is a responsive interactive map of India with clickable states and union territories, city markers, search, region filters, zoom and pan,